 What if my soul was still?

-There are so many stories to come about this one.
-Stacy holds so much, and she may never be done.
+There are many stories to come about Stacy.
+She holds so much.